James Logan (statesman)

-Life
+Early life

-James Logan was born at Lurgan, County Armagh, on October 20, 1674.
-His parents were Patrick Logan (1640–1700) and Isabella, Lady Hume (1647–1722), who married in early 1671, in Midlothian, Scotland.
-His father had a Master of Arts degree from the University of Edinburgh, and originally was an Anglican clergyman before converting to Quakerism, or the Society of Friends.
-Although apprenticed to a Dublin linen draper, he appears to have received a good classical and mathematical education, and to have acquired a knowledge of modern languages not common at the period.
+Logan was born in Lurgan, County Armagh in present-day Northern Ireland, on 20 October 1674, to parents Patrick Logan (1640–1700) and Isabella, Lady Hume (1647–1722), who married in early 1671, in Midlothian, Scotland.
+His father had a Master of Arts degree from the University of Edinburgh, and originally was an Anglican clergyman before converting to Quakerism.

+James Logan apprenticed with a Dublin-based linen draper, received a good classical and mathematical education, and acquired a knowledge of modern languages not common at the period.
 The War of 1689–91 obliged him to follow his parents, first to Edinburgh, and then to London and Bristol, England where, in 1693, James replaced his father as schoolmaster.
 In 1699, he came to the colony of Pennsylvania aboard the Canterbury as William Penn's secretary.
 Logan is described as "tall and well-proportioned, with a graceful yet grave demeanor.
 He had a good complexion, and was quite florid, even in old age; nor did his hair, which was brown, turn grey in the decline of life, nor his eyes require spectacles."

+Career

-Later, he supported proprietary rights in Pennsylvania and became a major landowner in the growing colony; he was also a slave-owner.
+Logan supported proprietary rights in the colonial-era Province of Pennsylvania and became a major landowner in the growing colony; he was also a slave-owner.
 Logan advanced through several political offices, including clerk (1701), commissioner of property (1701), receiver general (1703), and member of the provincial council (1703).

-In 1717 Logan's mother came to live with him in Philadelphia.
-She died on January 17, 1722, at his family home, Stenton.
+In 1717, Logan's mother came to live with him in Philadelphia; she died on 17 January 1722, at his family home at Stenton in present-day neighbourhood of Logan, named in Logan's honour, in Philadelphia.